coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 Your mind generates a tangible field of force that provides a +4 armor bonus to Armor Class.
 Unlike mundane armor, *inertial armor* entails no armor check penalty or speed reduction.
-Because *inertial armor* is composed of psychokinetic force, incorporeal creatures can't bypass it the way they do normal armor.
+Because *inertial armor* is composed of psychokinetic force, incorporeal creatures can’t bypass it the way they do normal armor.

 Your *inertial armor* can be invisible or can appear as a colored glow,